 Psoriatic arthritis inflammation tends to rise and fall in severity.
 The remissions (symptom-free periods) tend to be more complete than in rheumatoid arthritis; the arthritis may totally disappear during these periods.
 In some people, joint pain tends to rise and fall with the degree of skin inflammation; in others, the two symptoms seem to occur entirely independent of one another.

 Making the Diagnosis

 A doctor is able to diagnose psoriatic arthritis and eliminate other possible conditions using your medical history, a physical exam, X-rays, or tracking your symptoms over time.
-Often, the skin symptoms of psoriasis (present or past) are clear indicators.
+Often, the skin symptoms of psoriasis (present or past) are clear indicators, though occasionally these plaques are hidden on the scalp or in other non-obvious areas.
 Pitting of the fingernails is one sign that joint pain is probably caused by psoriatic arthritis and not some other form of arthritis.

 The first step is to take an X-ray of the joints to see what changes are taking place.
 Next, a doctor may do blood tests and other evaluations to look for other possible causes.
 Tests of fluid in the joints can also rule out gout, which may have arthritic symptoms very similar to psoriatic arthritis.
 This process of elimination is necessary because there's no test that confirms a diagnosis of psoriasis or psoriatic arthritis.
 That's why diagnosis of psoriatic arthritis is usually based on the history and the characteristic presence of both skin and joint symptoms.